Holocaust Awareness Institute

 Sunday, April 19, 2015, 1:00-2:30pm

 HAI is happy to be a co-sponsor for this event.
 Learn more...

 Sunday, May 18, 2014, 1-6:00pm

 University of Denver Powwow: 150th Sand Creek Special Honoring Blanket Ceremony

-2014 also marks the 150th anniversary of the Sand Creek massacre in Southern Colorado.
+The event will also commemorate the 150th anniversary of the Sand Creek massacre in eastern Colorado with a special Honoring Blanket Ceremony.
 In late 1864, a group of Colorado militiamen attacked a band of Cheyenne and Arapaho Indians near Sand Creek in eastern Colorado, killing more than 150 Indians, many of them women, children and elderly.
 The attack became known as the Sand Creek Massacre.

 The Powwow will take place on Driscoll Green (rain location is Driscoll Ballroom) on DU's campus

 Oct.
 26, 2014 - 12th Annual Fred Marcus Memorial Holocaust Lecture

 Jan.
 27, 2015 - International Holocaust Remembrance Day

 Check out our Scrapbook of Past Events to see what other programming HAI has been a part of.